dberwang/retail-vision-analytics/README.md

 The primary questions that I seek to answer are:

-* Can useful customer-specific analytics be generated from video using object detection and tracking in Computer Vision?
+* Can useful retail vision analytics be generated from video using object detection and tracking in Computer Vision?
 * How reliable and costly is an automated process?

 Retail Vision Analytics for retail wasn't feasible ten years ago, but it may be possible today.